 How to Appeal IRS Liens, Levies, and Other Collection Actions

 One of the biggest fears when dealing with the IRS is facing a tax lien or levy.
 But before the IRS actually seizes your property with a levy or encumbers your property with a lien, they’ll send you a series of notices and letters.
-These will warn you about the collection activities that IRS plans to use and explain your right to appeal those actions.
+These will warn you about the collection activities that the IRS plans to use and explain your right to appeal the tax levy or tax lien.

 Depending on your situation and the stage of the tax collection process, you may have several avenues available to challenge the IRS if you disagree with the lien or levy.
 However, one of your last chances to disagree with the IRS will usually come in the form of a Collection Due Process (CDP) hearing.
 In this article, we’ll explain what this is, how it works, and how you can ask for one.